CGastrell/express-tile-cache/README.md

 ### Tile sources

-Tile source objects requirements and defaults
+Tile source objects are simple javascript objects.
+Requirements and defaults:

   * `urlTemplate` - {String}: the TMS endpoint you'll be requesting tiles from.
 It can handle multiple hosts. ie: `http://{s}.tiles.com/`.
 This type of template requires you to configure a `subdomains` property on the tile source object.
   * `subdomains` - {Array}: an array of strings to replace in the `urlTemplate`. ie: `["tiles1","tiles2"]`